No. 23 Arizona holds on for 85-80 win over USC

 TUCSON, Ariz.
-(AP)Josh Green dove onto the floor and wrestled the loose ball away from a group of players before flipping it to Nico Mannion, who quickly fired another pass to Zeke Nnaji, wide open for the easy dunk.

-Three Arizona freshmen.
-One more impressive play that shows how these Wildcats keep getting better.

-Mannion scored 20 points, Nnaji and Green each added 18 and No. 23 Arizona held on for an 85-80 win over Southern Cal on Thursday night.
+(AP)Nico Mannion scored 20 points, Zeke Nnaji and Josh Green each added 18 and No. 23 Arizona held on for an 85-80 win over Southern California on Thursday night.

-”We’re still 18, 19 years old, so we’re still getting comfortable playing this game in college,” Mannion said. ”It’s all still pretty new for us.
-But the more games we have, the more comfortable we get and all three of us work really hard.”

 Arizona (16-6, 6-3 Pac-12) has won five of its past six and was in full control for most of this one until the final minutes.